 Barking to get something good to happen

-Dogs can learn that barking is great way of quickly getting our attention.
-Even us telling them to be quiet may be rewarding, because they enjoy being looked at and spoken to.
+Dogs can learn that barking is a great way of quickly getting our attention.
+Even us telling them to be quiet may be rewarding because they enjoy being looked at and spoken to.

 Other dogs may learn to bark at their mealtimes, usually when their food is being prepared.
 Because who doesn’t get excited when someone is making them a delicious meal?